MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 ### Desktop flow-based work queue processing in Power Automate desktop (PAD)

+#### Process work queue items action (Preview) & Update work queue item (Preview) example

 The first step to using work queue actions in Power Automate desktop is to create a work queue in the environment that you are working in and load some queue items with data to be consumed downstream.
-Queue items can be loaded into a work queue through a desktop flow, cloud flow or in bulk as outlined [here](https://learn.microsoft.com/power-automate/desktop-flows/work-queues-bulk-import) which populates queue times.
+Queue items can be loaded into a work queue through a desktop flow, cloud flow or in bulk as outlined [here](https://learn.microsoft.com/power-automate/desktop-flows/work-queues-bulk-import) which populates queue items.
 In this example, some queue items have been added manually into a work queue to explain how actions in Power Automate desktop can be used.

 The work queue items have been created and the value field includes text in JSON format that will be used downstream in the desktop flow.